webdevholland/100-days-of-code/README.md

 *Updated Nov 4, 2019: - DRAFT<br>*
 After completing the [#21DayCkChallenge](https://career-karma.gitbook.io/learn/21dayckchallenge/21dayckchallenge) with [Career Karma](https://career-karma.gitbook.io/learn/), I decided to take the #100DaysOfCode challenge as the next adventure in my coding journey.
 My main focus as I work through #100DaysOfCode will be Brad Schiff's Udemy course, ["Learn JavaScript: Full-Stack from Scratch"](https://www.udemy.com/share/101qIy/).
 I'll also post about other Udemy courses I wishlisted as well as any updates related to Career Karma.

-***I'm unfortunately not able to following the rules of this challenge.
-I don't want to get bogged down by rules so I'm modifying them to better suit my lifestyle.
+***I'm unfortunately not able to follow the [rules](https://github.com/webdevholland/100-days-of-code/blob/master/README.md#if-youve-decided-to-join) of this challenge because of .
+I don't want to get bogged down by rules, so I'm modifying them to better suit my lifestyle.
 I think it's more important that I consistently learn every day even if I don't get a chance to update this log.md or Tweet my progress (I have been handwriting notes in a little journal in the meantime).
 I'll talk more about this later in the README.md as well as in the Rules and FAQ sections of this repo.***